IBM-Bluemix-Docs/mass-data-migration/how-to-migrate-netezza-to-dashdb-using-mdms.md

 The Mass Data Migration Service (MDMS) can be used to migrate large Netezza databases to DashDB.
 You can use this document as a reference for the tools that determine the amount of data to be transferred, and exporting methods.

-## Determining Database object size
+## Determining the database object size
 1. From [IBM Support > Fix Central > Netezza Tools](https://www-945.ibm.com/support/fixcentral/options?selectionBean.selectedTab=find&selection=ibm%2fInformation+Management%3bPureData+System+for+Analytics%3bibm%2fInformation+Management%2fNetezza+Tools){:new_window}, download the appropriate Netezza Tools version that corresponds to your Netezza instance.

    By default, support tools are installed on Netezza server at directory `/nz/support-IBM_Netezza<version>/bin`